There is no better place to begin your career than in sales and trading, but getting in can be daunting…

 ✔ An introduction to the desks that trade the product and how they're structured on the trading floor

-✔ What the future of these desks are likely to be (if we're bullish or bearish on them)
+✔ What the future of these desks are likely to be (if I'm personally bullish or bearish on them)

-✔ Questions and answers we've developed that get you up to speed on the practical basics of the product (knowing these Q&A will really impress people)
+✔ Questions and answers I've developed that get you up to speed on the practical basics of the product (knowing these Q&A will really impress people)

-Whether you’re in a rotational S&T program or are being placed directly on a desk, you need to take control of the process as early as possible and narrow in where you want to end up.
+Whether you’re in a rotational sales and trading program or are being placed directly on a desk, you need to take control of the process as early as possible and narrow in where you want to end up.

 That’s because you could be very well suited to rates trading, but if you don’t know anything about rates trading prior to beginning then you may end up being pigeonholed on another desk you’ll perform poorly on.

-…Because of the huge diversity of desks within any S&T division, you need to make sure you end up on the right one as it will entirely shape the trajectory of your career.
+…Because of the huge diversity of desks within any sales and trading division, you need to make sure you end up on the right one as it will entirely shape the trajectory of your career.

-Also, almost nothing makes someone stand out more in an interview or during networking than having a basic grasp of the diversity of desks within S&T and where they think they’d like to end up.
+Also, almost nothing makes someone stand out more in an interview or during networking than having a basic grasp of the diversity of desks within sales and trading and where they think they’d like to end up.

 …These guides are meant to help you quickly figure out what areas of the floor are going to be right for you so that you end up exactly where you need to be to succeed.